AVEVA/AVEVA-Samples/Basic/JavaScript/AngularJs/readme.rst

 How the example works
 ----------------------

-The sample uses the ``request-promise`` module to connect to a service endpoint.
-Qi REST API calls are sent to the Qi service.
-The Qi REST API maps HTTP methods to CRUD (Create, Read, Update, Delete) as in the following table:
+The sample uses the AuthHttp class to connect to the Qi Service endpoint.
+Qi REST API calls are sent to the Qi Service.
+The Qi REST API maps HTTP methods to CRUD operations as in the following table:

 +---------------+------------------+--------------------+
 | HTTP Method   | CRUD Operation   | Content Found In   |